 My biggest challenge was to organise data and internal tools.
 I can now say that Netguru is an organisation that can make decisions based on data.
 In my everyday work, I had to keep up with the unexpected pace of the company's growth.
 Growing so fast, we have to look for processes and rules that no longer work, because they don't scale up enough.
 When left alone, they can become bottlenecks and hurt the company's performance.
 It's a constant struggle to spot these bottlenecks fast enough to introduce changes and make things work.
 Constantly putting forward changes in such a dynamic environment is challenging but also exciting.

 I admire the fact that our team can run more than 85 projects at the same time.
 Our portfolio covers a wide range of services.
-We do web development; we do product design and also consulting services such as scoping sessions or product design sprints.
+We do web development; we do product design.
 Project Managers at Netguru do an outstanding job.
 They coordinate the work of more than 180 developers and 30 designers to deliver the best possible results.
 At the same time, they're super-skilled in mentoring new team members.
 New project managers receive a lot of independence.
 Not long after joining the company, they're able to run their projects.

 I guess our biggest problem is universal to the software production industry – it’s project predictability.
 We've already made tremendous progress in this area.
 We've managed to increase our project predictability by 102%.
 But we're still striving to perform even better.
 Creating accurate estimations is our daily struggle.
 Then, we have to successfully manage clients' expectations and the cost of development.